jadecobra/python_tdd_exercises/source/classes/inheritance.rst

 ----

 *********************************************************************************
-how to test if something is NOT an instance of a class
+how to test if something is NOT an instance
 *********************************************************************************

 I can make a :ref:`class<what is a class?>` with the :ref:`class<what is a class?>` keyword, use :ref:`CapWords format<CapWords>` for the name and use a name that tells what the group of :ref:`attributes<what is a class attribute?>` and :ref:`methods<what is a method?>` do.